 The Firefighters' Pension Plan and the Police Officers' Pension Plan.
 Firefighters' (FPP) and Police Officers' (PPP) Pension Plans are single-employer defined-benefit plans.
 They were established by a 1924 Act of the State of Georgia Legislature to provide retirement benefits for full-time sworn firefighters and police officers of the City Fire Rescue Department and the Police Department.
 Until 1983, the Georgia Legislature established all requirements and policies of the Firefighters' Pension Plan and the Police Officers' Pension Plan.
 By a constitutional amendment, effective July 1983, control over all aspects of the Firefighters' Pension Plan and the Police Officers' Pension Plan transferred to the City under the principle of Home Rule.
 The types of benefits offered by the Firefighters' Pension Plan and the Police Officers' Pension Plan are: retirement, disability, and pre-retirement death benefits.
 Participants should refer to the Atlanta, Georgia, Code of Ordinances, Section 6 (Plan agreement) for more complete information.
 Under the principle of Home Rule and the Atlanta Code of Ordinances, Section 6, the Board has the authority to establish and amend benefit terms and contributions.
-A detailed description of the Firefighters' Pension Plan and the Police Officers' Pension Plan and the Police Officers' Pension Plan and the State Code of Cordinances, Section 6 the Firefighters' Pension Plan benefits terms can be found in the audited basic financial statements of the City which are available on EMMA.
+A detailed description of the Firefighters' Pension Plan and the Police Officers' Pension Plan benefits terms can be found in the audited basic financial statements of the City which are available on EMMA.